[Section 5] SPV Admins: Key Considerations - Highlights

 - SPVs for income-generating assets (e.g., search funds, credit products).

-- Challenges – Requires new regulation & liquidity mechanisms for distributing periodic returns.
+- Challenges – Requires new regulation & liquidity mechanisms for distributing periodic returns, including more adaptive SPV administration and accounting tools for recurring payouts.

 - SPVs for income-generating assets (e.g., search funds, credit products).